-Positive communication skills improve relationships, including a relationship with an addicted family member.
-You can alter the dynamic between you, and move your addicted family member towards seeking help and taking responsibility, simply by improving how you talk.
+Positive communication skills improve relationships, including a relationship with a loved one struggling with SUD.
+You can alter the dynamic between you, and move your loved one towards seeking help and taking responsibility, simply by improving how you talk.
 The following seven strategies will help with even the most challenging topics.

 1) Show compassion and let them know you heard them

 “I understand it can be hard not to drink when everyone around you is doing it.”

 “I can see how your job is upsetting to you and how it can make you want to drink.”

 “How hard it must be for you when your curfew is earlier than your friends’ curfews.”